mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 "But I want him to feel emotionally connected to me.
 Except I do feel like he's a bit crazy for not knowing what he wants after a year and a half of dating.
 It really did sound like he wanted to get to know me and wanted to go on dates with me.
 And I genuinely think he has a good heart.
 When he and I started texting, he was super nice.
 I envisioned that if he and I were to get serious that we would go on lots of fun adventures and do fun things together."

-"I know it sucks that you don't get to do things that you thought you would do with him, but it sounds like he's not interested in any of that.
+"I know it sucks that you don't get to do things with him that you thought you would, but it sounds like he's not interested in any of that.
 I like Bryce though.
 Brycie-boo would seem like a good first boyfriend."

 I shrugged.
 "I still don't know him that well.
 So far, I think he's chill, but it's not like my heart is like, 'Oh my gosh, I want him!' or anything like that.
 I guess with Connor, maybe I did sound a bit brutal over text, which is why I prefer talking about these kinds of things in person.
 But it doesn't sound like he wants to talk about this kind of stuff anymore."

 "Michael, don't you see that Connor is a red flag?"

 "But I really like him!
 He's really nice.
 And I wish there was a way that he'd want to emotionally connect with me, even as friends."